connet-dev/connet/README.md

 cert-file = "/path/to/cert/file" # the tls/https server certificate to use
 key-file = "/path/to/key/file" # the tls/https server certificate private key to use
 cas-file = "/path/to/cas/file" # the tls/https client certificates to trust (mutual tls)
-lb-policy = "" # the load balancer policy, defaults to '' (none)
-lb-retry = "" # the load balancer retry policy, defaults to '' (never)
-lb-retry-max = 0 # when using count/timed retry, for how long to retry
+dial-timeout = 0 # how long to wait for single destination connection, defaults to 0 (wait forever) lb-policy = "" # the load balancer policy, defaults to '' (none) lb-retry = "" # the load balancer retry policy, defaults to '' (never) lb-retry-max = 0 # when using count/timed retry, for how long to retry